RiyaaBhatt/Signlanguagedection/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please follow these steps:

 <b><h1>Fork the repository.</h1></b>
-1.Create a new branch for your feature or bug fix.
+1.Create a new branch for your feature or bug fix.<br>
-2.Make your changes and ensure they adhere to the project's coding standards.
+2.Make your changes and ensure they adhere to the project's coding standards.<br>
-3.Test your changes thoroughly.
+3.Test your changes thoroughly.<br>
 4.Create a pull request, clearly describing the changes you've made.